 Amanda Irwin Wilkins studies literature from between the wars, particularly narratives that imagine war from the relatively safe space of home.
 She explores the ways in which writers navigate the aftermath of collective or individual trauma and use historical analogies to make sense of the present and future.
 Her work in literary studies complements her work on establishing interdisciplinary communities of writers in the classroom and other spaces across the university.

 Christopher M. Kurpiewski is a historian who studies the intersection of religion, power, and gender in medieval Europe.
-His current project attempts to better understand the rhetoric and reality of the collaborative relationship claimed by confessors and their “spiritual daughters” who were pursuing greater religion for themselves in the 13th and 14th centuries.
-Other interests include cultural studies, folklore, evolutionary psychology, and how communities preserve their memories.
+His current project attempts to better understand the rhetoric and reality of the collaborative relationship claimed by confessors and their “spiritual daughters” who were pursuing greater religion for themselves in 13th- and 14th-century Germany.
+Other interests include cultural studies, folklore, evolutionary psychology, and the relationship between community and memory.
 He is published in the Journal of Medieval History.